Hans P. Kraus: Businessman and collector

 Kraus quite understandably was very proud of his success as a businessman, amassing a fortune from the rare book and manuscript trade.
 He described his "philosophy of success in business" as: "Push on, hit hard, follow through."
 Besides being the only dealer to own, as inventory, the Gutenberg Bible and the 1457 and 1459 Psalters at the same time, he "owned most of the major incunabula," and "bought and sold more Caxtons than any other living bookseller."
 His autobiography is full of stories where he bought some rare manuscript or book at a low price and turned around and sold it for a much greater price.
 He also lamented a number of instances where he narrowly failed to secure some book or collection including some of the Dead Sea Scrolls, or where he sold a very rare item too cheaply.

 Kraus acknowledged that his autobiography might leave the reader with "the impression that [he was] interested only in making money."
 However, he had a deep love of books and was himself a serious collector.
 One area of particular interest for Kraus was books relating to Sir Francis Drake.
 He eventually wrote a biography of Drake, based on materials in his collection, a collection that he later donated to the Library of Congress.
 Kraus also put together a collection of important manuscripts concerning colonial Spanish America, particularly Mexico, including a letter from Amerigo Vespucci.
 Kraus donated that collection to the Library of Congress in 1969.

 In 1978 Kraus published his autobiography A Rare Book Saga.

 Journals and reprints

 Over the years, Kraus purchased large collections of technical and academic journals, which he was able to resell to libraries at great profit.
 In 1947 he opened a second business in New York, Kraus Periodicals Inc., to specialize in the sale of runs of scholarly journals, and soon made an en bloc purchase of over 300,000 issues.
 In 1956, after he had received multiple orders for the same journals, Kraus opened a third business, the Kraus Reprint Corporation, that reprinted scientific and scholarly journals and reference books.
-The latter business was sold to Lord Thompson in 1965.
+The latter business was sold to Lord Thomson in 1965.